barimani/rest-react-redux/README.md

 | set[EntityName]sPreloader | Sets a function for pre-loading data for a smooth UX  | `setContactsPreloader(customPreloader)`* |
 | loading[EntityName]s | Network loading status  | `loadingContacts` | `true` |

-*Note: the library injects (partialParams, params, queryMetadata) as arguments.
-The function should return an array of partialParams;
+*Note: the preloader function will receive (partialParams, params, queryMetadata) as arguments.
+The function should return an array of partialParams.
+See the preloading section for more information

 ### detailedEntity